pkoryzna/monitoring_with_kafka_task/README.md

 |`statproducer.timer.period`|How often to poll for statistics|`1s`|
 |`statproducer.termination.timeout`|Timeout for Kafka Producer shutdown|`5s`|

-Simply add them to the config file, like this:
+To change these settings, add them to the config file, like this:

 ```hocon
 statproducer.topic = "my_custom_topic"